22arun11/Unbeaten-Hackos/README.md

 This is not a completely functional website as the backend is not yet completely functional yet the hosting process in on the way and would be available asap

-Some of the Ui ideas are inspired from some of the internet sources and credits to them as well
+Some of the UI ideas are inspired from some of the internet sources and credits to them as well